kingkwongsta/Golobe-Travel-Agency/README.md

 ### Goal:  practice CSS to get a near perfect pixel UI
-*page is in not interactive or responsive
+*page is in not interactive or responsive, just for full screen desktop

 ### Stack:  Next.js, Tailwind CSS, Daisy UI